cnabio/cnab-spec/101-bundle-json.md

     - description: Short description of the bundle
 - Information on the invocation images, as an array
 - A list of images included with this bundle, as an array
-- A specification of which parameters may be overridden, and how those are to be validated
+- A specification of which parameters MAY be overridden, and how those are to be validated
 - A list of credentials (name and desired location) that the application needs
 - An optional description of custom actions that this bundle implements

 There are two formats for a bundle (thin and thick formats).
 The primary way in which the `bundle.json` file differs is the presence or absence of information in a thick bundle that helps it validate the contents of an image.
-In a thick bundle, `mediaType` and `size` attributes may assist the reconstitution of images from the thick format to a runtime format.
+In a thick bundle, `mediaType` and `size` attributes MAY assist the reconstitution of images from the thick format to a runtime format.

 For the rest of the documentation, by default we'll be referring to bundles using the "thin" type, but when "thick" bundles become relevant we'll make note that it's a "thick" bundle type.